quaksil/sma-booktrading/README.md

-## Booktrading multi-agent system with tilab's JADE
+## Booktrading multi-agent system using tilab's JADE

 This is a representation of how Agents communicate and behave on a given plateform.<br/>
 For this application, the main actors are:<br/>